-You’ve probably heard that you should clean your betta fish tank every week, and some betta owners will advise you to clean your tank once per day.
+You’ve probably heard that you should clean your betta fish tank every week, and some betta owners advise you to clean your tank daily.
 With so much advice out there, who should you listen to, and what are the facts?
-How often do you need to clean a betta fish tank to keep it healthy and waste-free?
+How often do you clean a betta fish tank to keep it healthy and waste-free?

-A betta fish tank should be cleaned as often as necessary to keep the tank clean and remove any accumulated debris.
-Each tank is different and will depend on several factors such as:
+A betta fish tank should be cleaned as often as necessary to remove accumulated dirt and debris that has been allowed to build up.
+Each tank is different, and the cleaning frequency depends on several factors, such as:

-- The Size of the tank – Usually, the bigger the tank, the less often in needs cleaning.
+- Tank Size – Usually, the bigger the tank, the less often it needs cleaning.

 - Does your tank have a filter? – Filters will help to keep a tank cleaner for longer.